-You have provided a key study in your dossier:
+You have provided a key study and a supporting study with analogue substances in your dossier:

-i.
-In vitro gene mutation study in bacteria (1989) according to OECD TG 471.
+- i.
+Key study: In vitro gene mutation study in bacteria (1983) according to OECD TG 471. - ii.
+Supporting study: In vitro gene mutation study in bacteria (1983) according to OECD TG 471.